Top UK worry? Climate change rises up to challenge Brexit

 On policies to adapt to climate change, many people wanted new reservoirs built to help tackle drought, and regulations to ensure buildings and infrastructure can cope with heat.

-They also wanted public money spent now to prepare better defences against floods and rising seas, the survey found, and were enthusiastic about carbon-cutting measures like subsidising renewable energy and improving public transport.
+They also wanted public money spent now to prepare better defenses against floods and rising seas, the survey found, and were enthusiastic about carbon-cutting measures like subsidizing renewable energy and improving public transport.

 But far fewer were keen to fly less or eat less meat, cited as among the most effective personal actions to curb climate change, with less than half saying they were “fairly likely” or “very likely” to do either.